mschlenker/qemu-wrappers/README.md

 - FreeBSD
 - OpenWRT

-Currently converting the scripts for cloud images has the highest priority.
+Currently adding support for cloud images of Alma and Rocky has the highest priority.
 In case you think something is missing, please contact me or file an issue.